 When a person experiences alcohol-related verbal abuse in Australia, is the relationship between the victim and perpetrator different for men and women?

-Among Australian men, the perpetrator of alcohol-related verbal abuse is a person not known to the victim in 72% of cases, another person known to the victim in 20% of cases, the current/former spouse or partner in 9% of cases; another relative in 9% of cases; and a friend in 9% of cases.
+Among Australian men, the perpetrator of alcohol-related verbal abuse is a person not known to the victim in 70% of cases, the current/former spouse or partner in 10% of cases; another relative in 11% of cases; a friend in 10% of cases; and another person known to the victim in 19% of cases.

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey.
+2022-23 National Drug Strategy Household Survey.
+(NCETA secondary analyses, 2025).

 Please note: Percentages do not tally to 100% as participants could choose more than one response.
+Significance is established as p<0.05.
+Australians who identify as non-binary or a different gender identity were not able to be included in the current analyses due to small numbers.

 Under the Influence of Alcohol: There is no single objective standard for being under the influence of alcohol.
 Similarly, data sources used in the NADK do not provide a definition of this term.
 It is popularly understood as referring to an individual who has consumed enough alcohol to impair their mental, physical, and/or cognitive faculties.
 However, definitions and standards may vary between jurisdictions, sectors and organisations.